 Burns In Children: Treatment And Home Remedies

 A burn is a skin or tissue injury resulting from overexposure to the sun, chemicals, heat, or electricity.
 It is one of the most common household injuries among children.
-Burns may range from minor injuries, such as sunburn that can be managed with home care, to life-threatening injuries requiring emergency care.
+Burns in children may range from minor injuries, such as sunburn, which can be managed with home care, to life-threatening injuries requiring emergency care.
+Children are at a greater risk of burn injuries due to their natural curiosity and exploratory behavior.
+Their skin is also softer and more sensitive than that of adults, making it more susceptible to burns.

 Read this post to know more about the types, causes, symptoms, signs, complications, prevention, diagnosis, treatment, and home care for burns in children.